 In Kafalulu, our nearest water supply came from a well at the schoolyard which was a fifteen-minute walk from the house.

 I would start each day by going to fetch the water with Barry – my host mum’s ten-year-old grandson.

-We would ride our bicycles to the pump and draw as many litres as we could tie to the back of them before starting our day.
+We would sing together as we rode our bicycles to the pump to draw as many litres as we could tie to the back of them before starting our day.

 It felt so unfair when I returned home how drastically easier my morning routine became because I had unlimited access to the stuff through no personal merit of my own.
 I can jump in the shower as soon as I get out of bed without having to fetch 30 litres of water first.